Use MX records to verify your domain (if you haven’t already verified it) and to set up Gmail as your professional email.

 - Delete any existing MX records.

 If you can’t delete the existing records, change their priority number to 20 or higher.

 - Add new MX records for the Google mail servers.

 If your domain host limits the number of MX records, just add the first 2 records in this table.Values for G Suite MX records

 Name/Host/Alias Time to Live (TTL*) Record Type Priority Value/Answer/Destination @ or leave blank 3600 MX 1 ASPMX.L.GOOGLE.COM @ or leave blank 3600 MX 5 ALT1.ASPMX.L.GOOGLE.COM @ or leave blank 3600 MX 5 ALT2.ASPMX.L.GOOGLE.COM @ or leave blank 3600 MX 10 ALT3.ASPMX.L.GOOGLE.COM @ or leave blank 3600 MX 10 ALT4.ASPMX.L.GOOGLE.COM

-Note: Some domain hosts use different labels for the name and value fields, and some hosts also require a trailing period at the end of the server name.
+Notes: Some domain hosts use different labels for the name and value fields.
+Some hosts require a trailing period at the end of the server name.

 Save your changes.

 Open the setup tool in the Admin console.